Insurrection: An American Future - A work of speculative fiction by Jason Tester

 A habit of defiance

 “Sister Divine joked that her makeup line should be named ‘Queer as in F*ck You.’
-The Sisters were born here in SF, baptized in resistance, and now hear a new calling to help save the city's—and the country's—soul.”
+The Sisters were born here in SF, baptized in resistance, and now hear a calling to save the city’s soul, by any means necessary.”

 Across town, they had thought they were safe...